-Again unlike Noah, released earlier this year that portrays the story as an internal conflict to keep one’s faith, Exodus very directly represents God as a smiling yet a menacing and mischievous little child who directs Moses to pursue what he’s destined to, and on the other hand the film tries to move away from atheist criticism by only showing God to Moses.
+Again unlike Noah, released earlier that portrays the story as an internal conflict to keep one’s faith, Exodus very directly represents God as a smiling yet menacing and mischievous little child who directs Moses to pursue what he’s destined to, and on the other hand, the film tries to move away from atheist criticism by only showing God to Moses.

-Nevertheless, as far as acting is concerned, Bale has yet again proved his acting prowess as Moses and so as Joel Edgerton as Ramses and their complex relationship.
+Nevertheless, as far as acting is concerned, Bale has yet again proved his acting prowess as Moses and so as Joel Edgerton as Ramses in their complex relationship.
 However, I wonder how come the director cast Sir Ben Kingsley and Sigourney Weaver with no screen value with those few shots.
 I believe these characters could have been developed in a very meaningful way.

-Watch the movie trailer of Exodus: Gods and Kings
+Watch the movie trailer of ‘Exodus: Gods and Kings’

-Directed By: Ridley Scott
+Directed by Ridley Scott

 EXODUS: GODS AND KINGS is the story of one man’s attempt to take on the might of an empire.
-It is the story of the defiant leader Moses as he rises up against the Egyptian Pharaoh Ramses II, setting 400,000 slaves of Hebrew community on a monumental journey of escape from Egypt, it’s hostile environment and its terrifying cycle of deadly plagues.
+It is the story of the defiant leader Moses as he rises up against the Egyptian Pharaoh Ramses II, setting 400,000 slaves of Hebrew community on a monumental journey of escape from Egypt, it’s a hostile environment and its terrifying cycle of deadly plagues.
 The film is based on the second book of the Old Testament that tells of the departure of the Israelites out of slavery in Egypt led by Moses; God gave them the Ten Commandments and the rest of Mosaic law on Mount Sinai during the Exodus.